Performance Max Audit: How to Make Automation Work for You

 By auditing placements and tightening structures, you transform wasted spend into incremental revenue.

-The strategist’s role is not to resist automation, but to ensure it’s accountable.
+The strategist’s role is not to resist automation, but to ensure it'’s accountable, with the goal of achieving optimal performance through disciplined auditing.

 The theory?
 It finds new pockets of demand.
 The reality?
 In 2025, it often sends expensive clicks to your "Terms and Conditions" page, your blog posts from 2019, or out-of-stock product categories.